jklinges/Data-Visualization---General-Background/README.md

-# Data-Visualization-Various Junypter Notebook files on using Python, Matlap and HTML to create various data visualizations.
+# Data-Visualization-Various Junypter Notebook files on using Python, Matplotlib and HTML to create various data visualizations.